UCL-ARC/graffinity-cdi-llm-api/README.md

 python src/llm_api/main.py
 ```

-This runs the application via the [Uvicorn](https://www.uvicorn.org/) ASGI server on `http://localhost:8000`.
+This runs the application via the [Uvicorn](https://www.uvicorn.org/) ASGI server on `http://localhost:8000`, with automatically generated OpenAPI Swagger documentation available at `http://localhost:8000/docs`.
 Any changes to the code are immediately reflected in the running application.

 This default behaviour may be changed by running the uvicorn server directly via